Springfield, New Zealand

-Springfield (until 1880 Kowai Pass) is a small town in the Selwyn District of Canterbury, in the South Island, of New Zealand.
-The Maori name for Springfield is Tawera.
+Springfield (Tawera), called Kowai Pass until 1880, is a small town in the Selwyn District of Canterbury, in the South Island, of New Zealand.
 Springfield is situated in the foothills of the Southern Alps as the most westerly town of the Canterbury Plains.
 Springfield is 65 km west of Christchurch on State Highway 73 (The Great Alpine Highway), 9.7 km northwest of Sheffield and 22.7 km from Darfield.

-Springfield is one of New Zealand's most underrated ski towns.
 It is located close to Porters Ski Area, Mount Cheeseman, Broken River, Temple Basin and Craigieburn ski fields.
 Springfield has a long association with the Midland railway line.

 History

 The development of the town started around 1860.
 With the discovery of gold on the West Coast, Springfield saw more traffic.
 The Springfield Hotel was first built in 1862.
 Rooms were added to it on a number of occasions enlarging the hotel so that it had 40 rooms.
 The hotel was an important coaching stop on the route to the west coast.

-In the 1870s, water from the nearby Kowai river was used to develop one of the earliest stock water races in Canterbury.
+In the 1870s, water from the nearby Kowai River was used to develop one of the earliest stock water races in Canterbury.

 The town has a Gothic Revival architecture church dedicated to Saint Peter, designed by the architect Cyril Mountfort.
 It was the birthplace of Rewi Alley, notable for his work in China in the mid 20th century.
 There is an extensive memorial dedicated to him, located in a small reserve off the main road.
 It includes a large stone carving and a number of panels giving details of his life.

 On 15 July 2007, a statue of a giant pink doughnut was erected to promote the upcoming movie, The Simpsons Movie.
 It was subsequently set alight and destroyed by an arsonist on 25 September 2009.
 A tyre painted pink was used as a substitute until it was replaced with a concrete version unveiled on 1 July 2012.

 In 2016, the start of a new subdivision called Alpine View Estate began.
 A new road, called Princes Street was built next to Queen and King St with a link to Victoria St.

 In 2019, the town gained unwanted attention in the national and international media when the Springfield Store and Café was dubbed the rudest café in New Zealand and the police visited offering customer service advice.
 It is now under new ownership.

 On 29 May 2021, most of the township of Springfield was evacuated due to flooding from continuous heavy rain.
 Bishops Gully, in the centre of the town overflowed as well as the water race.
 A number of properties were flooded.